jotalanusse/bcc-minecraft-seasons/README.md

 # bcc-minecraft-seasons
 ### The archive for all the BCC Minecraft seasons
 Here you can find all the BCC Minecraft seasons that were played throughout the years.
-You can find an explanation of what this project contains right below.
+An explanation of what this project contains can be found right below.

 ## Seasons
 ### The following seasons are available in this repository: